-What is considered marine coastal?
+What is considered coastal marine / coastline?

 There is no predetermined allocation of funding for each project type.
 Proposals will be subject to a merit-based review process.
 More information can be found on the ‘Application process’ page of the website.